 - Is St. Francis’s Middle School program accredited?

 Homework varies for each child and at each grade level.
 On average, an eighth-grade student might study two hours per night.
 However, if a project is due, homework could require more time.
 There are two programs that assist in making homework manageable for our students.
 Our Middle School testing schedule is designed to prevent students from having more than two tests per day, and the implementation of a division-wide study hall four days per week greatly alleviates students’ homework load.

 Being people for others is an important component of our mission, and students participate in a variety of age-appropriate community service projects.
 In the past, these projects have included collecting backpacks for Iraqi students and working with organizations such as Ben Taub Hospital, the Holocaust Museum, Lord of the Streets, the SPCA, and the Ronald McDonald House.

-Pre-AP English is offered in grades 6–8, and Pre-AP math is offered in grades 5–8.
-A student must apply to be placed in a pre-AP class.
+Honors English is offered in grades 6–8, and honors math is offered in grades 5–8.
+A student must apply to be placed in an honors class.
 Acceptance is based on standardized test scores, results of an in-house test in the subject area, grades in the subject area, teacher recommendations, and a writing sample (English only).